-The US player may apply his "Air" US Magic chit during either round of air combat, provided that he announces his intention to do so before the die roll (to be modified) is rolled.
-An "Air" US Magic chit may be applied to a Heavy Bomber's "return fire" as well, if so desired.
+The US player may apply his "Air" US Magic chit during either round of air combat, provided that he announces

 The US player may apply his "Air" US Magic chit to modify an enemy or friendly bombing of an installation, an enemy or friendly Air-Naval attack upon a naval unit (including any submarine unit), or an enemy or friendly air reconnaissance search roll.
 After declaring the pertinent bombing attack or reconnaissance, the US player must announce his intention to use his "Air" US Magic chit to modify one (only) particular bombing, Air-Naval attack, or air reconnaissance search roll before that bombing, attack or reconnaissance roll (and then reveal the "Air" US Magic chit to the Japanese player).
 The US player may either enforce a (-) die roll penalty upon an enemy's bombing, Air-Naval attack or reconnaissance search die roll, or apply a (+) die roll bonus to his own bombing, Air-Naval attack or reconnaissance search die roll.